Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

             To configure PuTTY:

-            i.
-Select `Serial` connection type.
+            1. Select `Serial` connection type.
-            ii.
-Enter the serial line number for the board connected to your computer (it can be COM`N` where `N` is a natural number such as COM1, COM4, and so on) in the `Serial line` field. iii.
-Type 115200 in the `Speed` field. iV.
-Click `Open`.
+            2. Enter the serial line number for the board connected to your computer (it can be COM`N` where `N` is a natural number such as COM1, COM4, and so on) in the `Serial line` field.
+            3. Type 115200 in the `Speed` field.
+            4. Click `Open`.

             In the serial shell, log in with `root/tizen`: